 It is commonly understood that viruses, particularly RNA viruses, evolve at high rates.
 However, as more viruses are discovered it is evident that the study of viruses have been biased towards those of human, animal or plant health importance.
 Viral infections that can infect their host without appearing to cause any disease are being discovered.
 Yet, little is known about the biological and evolutionary roles these viruses play within their host and other microbiota.
 Evidence suggests that some of these viruses evolve at slower rates than other viruses, but their evolutionary patterns are not well known.
 Galbut virus, a ubiquitous, vertically transmitted and persistent viral infection of Drosophila melanogaster is an ideal model to study persistent virus evolution.
 Sequences were recovered from wild D. melanogaster collected from locations across the United States.
 These sequences were used to make phylogenetic trees to investigate the evolutionary patterns of a galbut virus infection.
 The trees revealed that galbut virus diversity is surprisingly low, even in populations that were intensely surveyed.
 Coinfection patterns showed that coinfection occurred in a segment independent manner and that the presence of infections from different genotypes was rare.
 There was evidence of reassortment between potentially extinct or incredibly rare galbut virus clades.
 The data collected here support that there are differences in viral evolution caused by the relationship the virus has with its host.
 This data suggests that some persistent viral infections are under less selective pressure than would be normally calculated providing evidence for a tight host-virus interface.

-INTRODUCTION

-The number of identified virus species is expanding at an exponential rate.
-The virome of arthropods such as mosquitoes, ticks[NO_PRINTED_FORM]
+INTRODUCTION[NO_PRINTED_FORM]